Westbrook/blog/help-text.md

 - a matched set of `<slot>`s (`neutral-help-text` and `negative-help-text`) that surface the ability to automatically have the custom element manage the delivery of help text to the user based on its validity

 To do so we've learned about:

 - building a custom element from scratch
 - how amazing [webcomponents.dev](https://webcomponents.dev/) is
 - ways to manage property/attribute bloat
 - accessibly relating content from the outside of a custom element to content with that element's shadow DOM
 - bind events to custom elements
+- some basics around boolean attributes
+- making state on elements encapsulated within our shadow root public
 - `<slot>` elements and their default content
 - stacking `<slot>` elements